layershift/enscale-docs/pages/03.features/06.ssl-certificates/docs.10.md

 Shared SSL is intended to be used for start-up projects, staging / development websites or in any other scenarios where the secure connections are not intended to be seen by the public.
 As its name suggests, this shared SSL is a free certificate provided by Enscale, available for use to all platform users.

-\*.uk.enscaled.com Wildcard SSL certificate is installed on our shared load balancers and it will make your environments accessible securely on their respective links only (not custom domain name) ie. https://your-environment-name.uk.enscaled.com
+Wildcard SSL certificates are installed on our shared load balancers and they will make your environments accessible securely on their respective links only (not custom domain name) ie. https://your-environment-name.sg.enscaled.com

 !!!
 Enscale Shared SSL can only be used for environments without a [public IP](/features/ip-addresses#steps-to-enable-a-public-ip-address).